-On generates net sales primarily from the sale of premium performance shoes, apparel, and accessories.
-On has two sales channels being Wholesale (WHS) and Direct-to-Consumer (DTC).
-The WHS sales channel involves larger volumetric sales to wholesale customers (e.g. large retailers or retail associations) and international distributors (in markets where On does not have local sales teams) and which have the intention of re-selling the goods.
-The DTC sales channel includes sales to end customers directly through On's e-commerce platform as well as through own retail stores.
+On generates net sales primarily from the sale of premium performance shoes, apparel, and accessories through its Wholesale ("WHS") and Direct-to-Consumer ("DTC") sales channels.
+The WHS sales channel involves larger volumetric sales to wholesale partners (e.g., large retailers or retail associations) and international distributors (i.e. in markets where On does not have local sales teams) with the intention of re-selling the goods.
+The DTC sales channel includes sales to end customers directly through On's e-commerce platform and retail stores.